aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/English/Hamlet.md

 # Hamlet

 > [!info] Note
 > We did not read Hamlet in class because of Mrs. Scarbro.
-Most of this was written using [LitCharts](https://www.litcharts.com/) as a tool to help prepare me for the test we didn't have.
+Most of this was written using [LitCharts](https://www.litcharts.com/) as a tool to help prepare me for the test we didn't end up having.

 ## Background